LeMoiz/DirContentAggregator/README.md

 # Multi File Appender

-This Python script traverses a directory structure, filtering directories and files based on specified conditions, and appends the content of matching files into a single output file.
-It is useful for combining scripts or text files stored in a nested folder structure.
+This Python script aggregates the contents of files from a directory structure based on user-defined directory and file naming patterns.
+It outputs the combined content to a single file, providing flexibility in content organization and aggregation.

 ## Features
-- Filters directories that start with a specified string (`startswith_filter`).
+- **Directory Filtering**: Process directories starting with a specified prefix (e.g., `V`).
-- Filters files that end with a specified string (`endswith_filter`).
+- **File Filtering**: Include files ending with a specified suffix (e.g., `.sql`).
-- Default filters:
-  - Directories starting with `V`.
-  - Files ending with `.sql`.
-- Supports aggregating content from any file type (e.g., `.txt`, `.log`, `.py`).
+- **Customizable Output File**: Specify the extension of the output file (e.g., `.txt`, `.sql`).
-- Outputs aggregated content into a single `output_file.sql` in the current working directory.
-- Handles `UnicodeDecodeError` gracefully by skipping problematic files.
+- **Error Handling**: Skips files that cannot be read due to encoding issues (`UnicodeDecodeError`).

 ## Usage